dotpointer/mysql-shim/README.md

 		* Run automatic conversion tool on the source that do the change.
 I have not tried this.
 		* Disable the mysql extension, write a migration library that mimics the mysql_ functions and calls mysqli_ functions.
 This is what this page and the library is about.

+* Usage examples

+	* You have a web site that relies on the PHP MySQL functions and want it to run on modern versions of PHP - this library should do it.

+	* Your web host is missing the PHP MySQL functions that you built your site with - this library should fill that gap, providing they have MySQLi support.

+	* You don't want to learn the new MySQLi functions and want to continue using the traditional MySQL functions - include the library and you can continue like it was 2001.

+	* You want to speed up a web site that uses the PHP MySQL functions by tricking it to run PHP MySQLi functions without knowing it - this library will boost performance by running your MySQL project on MySQLi functions.

+	* You want to convert a PHP MySQL function enabled site or project to using PHP MySQLi functions instead - include this library and tear it down piece by piece while converting your project.

+	* You want to switch storage solution in a project from using (PHP) MySQL (functions) to something else like SQlite - include and build upon this library, the original functions that your project expects to exist are defined.

 * How the library works

 	If the mysql extension is missing but the mysqli extension is available, then it defines new mysql_ functions that executes the corresponding mysqli_ functions.

 	If the original mysql extension is there, then not much is done, as all is fine and dandy (except for E_DEPRECATED warnings, which must be neglected manually).

 	If none of the mysql or the mysqli extensions are loaded, then it dies, halting with an error.

 	The library defines many mysql_ functions that do not have any corresponding mysqli_ alternative, by combining mysqli_ functionality or by fiddling in other ways.

 	* Good - benefits, features and things you get in return

 		You save time by not needing to change the code base just because PHP decided to change its functions and can continue with more important tasks.

 		MySQLi extension is faster than MySQL extension, so your applications may be faster too.

 		It is tested by others and a testing script is available to test it yourself.
 Sites and projects already using the library as a proof of that the library is working may be found at the bottom of this page.

 		With this library you can continue to use the old mysql_ functions without caring about learning the new mysqli_ functions.

 		The library can be edited to monitor and modify database data at a level you could not reach so easily before.
 For example, you could edit the mysql_query() shim function in the library to write all executed queries to a log file, or neglect all UPDATE, INSERT and DELETE queries or forward them to another server.

 		It is open source and the license is public domain.

 	* Bad - pitfalls, problems and things to take in to consideration